arodriguezbonmati/Practica-TPRA/README.md

 4)Tests: I learned how to do tests and the utility they have.

 5)Exceptions: I learned how exceptions work, and what are the different kinds of them, but I did not know how to use them in my project.

+6)Encapsulations: I encapsulated in the most restrictive way that I could.